FrancescoFakhoury/group-project-ecom/README.md

 # E-Commerce Project

 Given a dataset of items, you must create an e-commerce app that will showcase all of the provided items in an _elegant_ way.

-Users should be able to add items to a cart and purchase the items.
+TODO: more details.

 ## Goal

 ## Data details

-There are 349 products in the `products.json` file.
+There are 349 items in the `_data/items.json` file.
 The data is mostly clean, but there could be some irregularities, i.e. empty values, values that we really don't need. _This is common in large databases, and something that we have to deal with._

 ### Item Object